 The major differences from the typical to ideal is segmentation, time, and personal follow up.
 Most businesses DO NOT engage with prospect and customers in an ideal way because they are lacking either time or technology.

 - Time: Because it would be impossible to achieve an ideal experience with every lead and a manual process.

-- Technology: Infusionsoft by Keap is the only reliable system that natively has a robust CRM a powerful sales and marketing automation element and the ability to handle ALL online and offline sales.
+- Technology: Keap is the only reliable system that natively has a robust CRM a powerful sales and marketing automation element and the ability to handle ALL online and offline sales.
 It’s the only solution flexible enough to work for businesses that sell: with sales teams, online, through affiliates, B2B or B2C.
 No matter what you sell or how you sell it, if your problems have been illustrated in this post they would likely be solved with a strategy similar to what’s been described and the technology to support and automate the strategy.